Tateiwa, Fukushima

-Tateiwa (舘岩村, Tateiwa-mura) was a village located in Minamiaizu District, Fukushima Prefecture, Japan.
+was a village located in Minamiaizu District, Fukushima Prefecture, Japan.
 It was popular with city dwellers for its plentiful hot springs and skiing/snowboarding.

 As of 2003, the village had an estimated population of 2,275 and a density of 8.63 persons per km^{2}.
 The total area was 263.55 km^{2}.

 On March 20, 2006, Tateiwa, along with town of Tajima, and the villages of Ina and Nangō (all from Minamiaizu District), was merged to create the town of Minamiaizu.